PerfectlySoft/PerfectDocs/guide/crypto.md

 	/// Encode the String into an array of bytes using the indicated encoding.
 	/// The string's UTF8 characters are encoded. func encode(_ encoding: Encoding) -> [UInt8]?
-	/// Perform the digest algorithm on the String's UTF8 bytes func digest(_ digest: Digest) -> [UInt8]?
+	/// Perform the digest algorithm on the String's UTF8 bytes. func digest(_ digest: Digest) -> [UInt8]?
-}
+	/// Sign the String data into an array of bytes using the indicated algorithm and key. func sign(_ digest: Digest, key: Key) -> [UInt8]?
+	/// Verify the signature against the String data.
+	/// Returns true if the signature is verified.
+Returns false otherwise. func verify(_ digest: Digest, signature: [UInt8], key: Key) -> Bool }
 ```